csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 The `Goalie` class contains two constructors:

  * `roster` serves to add a new Goalie to the team list using only their roster information through the use of the super class's constructor.
 All play information will be set to zero
- * `recreation` serves to add a new Goalie, this time including both roster and play information/statistics using the super class's constructor and additonal play information passed as parameters.
+ * `recreation` serves to add a new Goalie, this time including both roster and play information/statistics using the super class's constructor and additional play information passed as parameters.

 The `Goalie` class contains the following accessor methods: